Travel Guide: Things to do in Amelia Island and Fernandina Beach, Florida

 A dive bar in Fernandina Beach with an outdoor stage, funky porch and good ol’ fashion cheap drinks!
 A must visit for dive bar aficionados, like myself!

-The Best things to Do
+The Best Things to Do in Amelia Island, Florida

 1. Check out the Amelia Island Museum of History.